 The Kings Theatre has the right to amend seating arrangements after a booking has been completed.

-Ticket holders will comply with any Covid related guidelines implemented by The Kings Theatre.
+Ticket holders will comply with any Covid related guidelines implemented by The Kings Theatre and all related instructions given by The Kings Theatre.

 Only one concession, per person, per transaction, is applicable and proof of eligibility for the concession will be required.
 Concessions are not always available – refer to the specific performance for details.